PGP : Java Glossary

 The old, free Network Associates PGP version 7.0.3 works with Eudora email integration.

-The patent recently expired on PGP and, in recent years, the patentholder, Network Associates, seems to have lost all interest in supporting its former PGP products.
-They are attempting to sell off their PGP product line.
-Presumably soon third parties will take up the slack.
+The patent recently expired on PGP and, in recent years, the patentholder, etwork Associates lost all interest in supporting its former PGP products.
 In recent years, we saw signing authorities like Thawte dropping PGP support.
 Perhaps they will start re-instating it.
+Enigmail-PGP does not supportthe latest Firefox.
+It looks like PGP for the masses has disappeared.

 PGP and Eudora